JamesLavin/simple_time_series/README.md

           [2, 3, 0, 14, 3, 11, 0],
           [0, 0, 1, 0, 0.5, 0, 2] ]

-You can tell it to prepend the variable name to each array:
+You can tell it to prepend each variable's name to its array:

       my_data.data_array('tasks_done', {:prepend_names => true})
         =>